Abbey Surgery is a long established General Medical Practice serving Tavistock and the surrounding area.

-At the moment we have been instructed by the Department of Health and Social Care to concentrate our efforts on the over 80 year old patients, nursing homes, care staff and frontline healthcare professionals.
-We have already vaccinated thousands of patients’ within the West Devon area by joining with Yelverton and Tavyside surgeries and are waiting to hear when our next supply will be delivered.
+At the moment we have been instructed by the Department of Health and Social Care to concentrate our efforts on the over 50 year old patients, nursing homes, care staff and frontline healthcare professionals.
+We have already vaccinated thousands of patients’ within the West Devon area by joining with Yelverton and Tavyside surgeries and supplies are regularly being delivered.

 1 Residents in a care home for older adults and their carers

 2 All those 80 years of age and over Frontline health and social care workers